ugzdev/uDesk-by-ugz/README.md

 uDesk provides a two-way input model between your PC and Android device:

 * **Android → PC (Touchpad):** Use your Android device as a low-latency wireless touchpad.
 Movement and click data are streamed straight to the PC over a dedicated UDP socket, so there's no noticeable lag.
-* **PC → Android (Input Forwarding):** Press **`Ctrl + Shift + Alt`** anywhere on your PC to instantly lock the system cursor — it gets centered and hidden — and every further mouse movement, scroll, and keystroke is captured and forwarded live to the Android app.
+* **PC → Android (Input Forwarding):** Press **`Ctrl + Shift + Alt`** anywhere on your PC to instantly lock the system cursor (it gets centered and hidden), and every further mouse movement, scroll, and keystroke is captured and forwarded live to the Android app.
 This turns your phone into a remote keyboard/mouse for the PC.
 Press the same hotkey again to release control and give your PC's input back to Windows.

 ### JSON-Based Mod Editor (Macro Deck)
 Build custom control decks that show up as buttons on your Android device.
 See the full **[Mod Editor guide](#mod-editor--custom-macro-deck)** below for a step-by-step walkthrough.